 Australian lobster tails are from West and North Australia and are said to be one of the most favorable.
 They are firm with a sweet taste.

 Brazilian lobster tails come from the warm waters off of Brazil and have a unique, sweet taste.
 These lobster tails are known for being very tender.

 Southern California spiny lobster tails, from the warm Pacific Ocean are a whole different thing.

-Spiny lobster do not compare to our cold water Maine lobster on the opposite side of the country, but they are a nice tasting (albeit more bland) variety.
+Spiny lobster do not compare to our cold water, live lobsters on the opposite side of the country, but they are a nice tasting (albeit more bland) variety.
 Spiny lobsters have no claws, so all their meat is in the tail.
 Spiny lobsters are a bit tougher and not as rich tasting.

 New Zealand cold waters produce an exotic tasting, sweet lobster that has a scarlet shell.
 New Zealand markets almost all of their lobster to China and Japan.

 LobsterAnywhere.com is known for its Maine lobster tails.
 Canadian North Atlantic and Maine cold water lobster is very hard shelled and has been called the “king of seafood.”
 This type of lobster is a favorite in America, and one of the most nutritious sources of protein found anywhere on earth.
 The North Atlantic fishing regulations guarantee you that the lobster you eat from these waters is not only good for you, but they are good for the environment as well since they have been harvested in an ecologically responsible manner.